- Types of data that can be submitted

 - Metagenomic/metatranscriptomic data: please submit to the EBI Metagenomics service for optimised organisation of your meta-data (e.g. sample annotation).

-The meta-data about your experiment will be stored at ArrayExpress, and the raw data files (e.g. fastq files) are eventually stored at the Sequence Read Archive (SRA) of the European Nucleotide Archive (ENA).
+The meta-data about your experiment will be stored at ArrayExpress, and the raw data files (e.g. fastq files) are stored at the Sequence Read Archive (SRA) of the European Nucleotide Archive (ENA).
 ArrayExpress will transfer the raw data files to the ENA for you so you do not need to submit those files separately to the ENA.
 You can also send us processed data (i.e. processed from the raw reads, e.g. BAM alignment files, differential expression data, expression values linked to genome coordinates, etc).
 Depending on the file format, it will either be stored at ArrayExpress or the ENA.
 Given the split of meta-data and data files between ArrayExpress and ENA, once your submission is fully processed, it is a lengthy process to modify/update it.
 Some changes (e.g. cancelling an ENA record which has been released to the public) will not be possible.
 Please take a look at our sequencing experiment update/cancellation policy before proceeding.

 Identifiable data approved for controlled access should be submitted directly to the European Genome-phenome Archive (EGA), not ArrayExpress.
-Cases are possible where identifiable data (e.g. raw sequences) are submitted to the EGA, while the related processed data (e.g. RPKM values) are submitted to ArrayExpress, but it is up to the submitter to ensure that such a submission copies to the respective ethics requirements.
+Cases are possible where identifiable data (e.g. raw sequences) are submitted to the EGA, while the related processed data (e.g. RPKM values) are submitted to ArrayExpress, but it is up to the submitter to ensure that such a submission complies with the respective ethics requirements.
 To submit processed data to ArrayExpress, please begin by emailing us at firstname.lastname@example.org with the EGA study accession number.
 We will import non-human-identifiable meta-data from EGA in a spreadsheet (which the submitter will have the chance to review), and then match the meta-data with processed data.

-The following diagram summarises the typical data flow:.
+The following diagram summarises the typical data flow:

-Diagram of the submission of different sequencing data types to ArrayExpress or the European Genome-phenome archive.
+Diagram of the submission of different sequencing data types to ArrayExpress or the European Genome-Phenome Archive.

 - For paired-end experiments, if the mate pairs are in two separate files (one file for the forward strand, one for the reverse strand), the two files must be named with the same root and end with extensions such as _1.fq.gz and _2.fq.gz.
 Examples of naming styles supported by the ENA:

 - sampleA_1.fq.gz / sampleA_2.fq.gz